damienhanoun/basic-rest-api/README.md

 `gulp`

 ## Predetermined behaviors
-There is three predetermined behavior you can't change for now.
+There is three predetermined behaviors you can't change for now.

 The first one is the Content-Type is application/json by default (when call or response don't include file).